bmsohwinc/my-cp/notes.md

     - Preorder, postorder, inorder traversals are to be by-hearted
     - But always know the iterative approach too (recursive ones are trivial sometimes)
         - Used a stack to get the iterative approach
+        - Sometimes, stack with a last pointer will be helpful
+            - for post order, visit left continuously; Once null, push the node only if right doesn't exist or is already visited
     - check: link5

 ## Problem links